YYY Foundation

 Sera Gurung

 I was born and grew up in Armala, a village overlooking Pokhara in Nepal.
 Much of my early childhood was spent running around barefoot and attending the village school.
-Later I was educated at St Francis in Luknow before going to college in London.
-Working for Himalayan River Exploration, I spent several years travelling around Nepal before moving to the UK and setting up Baba Boutique, a Nepalese clothing and handicraft business.
-In 2003 I set up Yak Yeti Yak a Nepalese restaurant in Bath, with my wife.
-My heritage is deeply embedded in the business and I am pleased to still be active in helping the Armala community.
+Later, I was educated at St Francis in Lucknow before going to college in London.
+Working for Himalayan River Exploration, I spent several years travelling around Nepal.
+In 1994, I married Sarah, and we moved to the UK to set up Baba Boutique, a Nepalese clothing and handicraft business.
+In 2003, we started Yak Yeti Yak, a Nepalese restaurant in Bath.
+I look after school liaison, and I’m pleased to still be active in helping communities in Nepal.

 Small donations, huge differences